vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 13A Ahirbudhaya Şambita: 37–-28 12.
 Satvata Tantram:

-13a Bodhayanagrihya Sutra : 2-7.
+13a Bodhayanagrihya Sūtra : 2-7.

 NNNN